Debra Laws: Biography

 Born in Houston, Texas, Laws is the seventh of eight children to Hubert Laws, Sr. and Miola Luverta Donahue.
 She has performed throughout the US in such prestigious venues as Carnegie Hall, The Berkeley Jazz Festival and the Hollywood Bowl.
-She has also toured in Europe, Africa, and Southeast Asia.
-Her most recent album is entitled Moments, and she produced, wrote or co-wrote nine of the 12 songs contained in the album.
-The album is now in release in Japan and the first single, "Moments Like This", reached the number 18 spot in the Japanese charts.
+She has also toured in Europe, Africa, and Asia.
+Her 1993 album is entitled Moments, and she produced, wrote or co-wrote nine of the 12 songs contained in the album.

-Her career
+Career

 Her professional career started in 1977 when she was featured on her brother Ronnie's album entitled Friends and Strangers, on United Artists Records.
 In 1979, she was a lead vocalist on her brother Hubert's album, Land of Passion, on Columbia Records.

 Laws made her debut as a solo recording artist in 1981 with the release of her album Very Special on Elektra Records.
 This album, produced by her two brothers sold in excess of 385,000 copies, while the two singles, "Very Special" and "Be Yourself" sold combined totals in excess of 260,000 copies.
 The third single, "Meant for You", was written by Roxanne Seeman and David Lasley.
 "Meant for You" appeared in the Paramount film Fighting Back featuring Tom Skerritt and Patti LuPone.

 From 1981 through 1990, Laws worked with her three siblings, recording and doing many live performances in the United States and abroad.

 In 1985, she recorded "Crusin' Tonight," written and produced by George Duke, for The Heavenly Kid motion picture soundtrack.
+In June 1987, she won the first prize in the international TV singing competition Midnight Sun Song Festival in Lahti, Finland.

 In April and May 1991, she toured Europe with the Commodores for a 38 city tour.
 In November of that year, she performed with Kool and the Gang, Third World, Shabba Ranks, Rita Marley, the Commodores and many others at a benefit for the children of Africa held in Lagos, Nigeria.
 In 1992, she toured Asia in January and February, performing in Thailand, Singapore, Taiwan and Japan.
+Rapper Big Daddy Kane covered "Very Special" in 1993.
+Mary J. Blige and Jennifer Lopez sampled "Very Special" also.

 She then began the writing and recording process for an album which was completed in October 1994.
 In November and December of that year, she toured Europe again.
+She worked with Jeffrey Ozbourne, Betty Wright, and Stevie Wonder.

 In addition to The Heavenly Kid, she has also recorded soundtracks for Fighting Back and Prison Dancer and is featured on Pamela Williams' album Eight Days of Ecstasy.